AlexPoilrouge/NordVPN-connect/README.md

 code might have on any system lies solely in the hands of the user.

+###### Availability

+This extension is available in the AUR: https://aur.archlinux.org/packages/gnome-shell-extension-nordvpn-connect-git/

+It is also available via the *“ GNOME Extension ”* website: https://extensions.gnome.org/extension/1595/nordvpn-connect/

+However, the most up-to-date version is only guaranteed here, on GitHub.

 ## Installation prerequisites

 Since this is only a GNOME-Shell GUI for the 'nordvpn' command line tool, said